 After graduating from Temple University with her law degree in 1986, Attorney Weber was selected as a federal judicial law clerk for the Honorable Louis C. Bechtle, Federal District Judge, Eastern District of Pennsylvania in Philadelphia.
 She then accepted a position as an Assistant United States Attorney for the Eastern District of Pennsylvania.
 It was when she was working in the United States Attorney’s office that she was first exposed to the complexities of government benefit programs like Medicare and Medicaid.
 She investigated and criminally convicted the first Medicare money laundering seizure case in the country.
 Her work in that case won her the Department of Health & Human Services Inspector General’s Integrity Award.

 In 2001, Attorney Weber returned to Central Pennsylvania.
 When she began helping an aging family member with her own estate and long-term care needs, Attorney Weber began to realize how difficult it can be for seniors and their families to understand the maze of long-term care.
 She soon decided to focus her practice on sophisticated estate planning and elder law; she joined Marshall, Parker & Associates in 2004.
 She became a Principal of Marshall, Parker & Weber in 2010 and assumed the role of Managing Principal in 2011.
-In her role as Managing Principal, Attorney Weber is responsible for managing and overseeing all of the operations of the firm in addition to meeting with her estate planning, long-term care and gas royalty clients.
+In her role as Managing Principal, Attorney Weber is responsible for managing and overseeing all of the operations of the firm in addition to meeting with her estate planning, long-term care and business succession planning clients.

 Attorney Weber is proud to be in an elite group of Pennsylvania attorneys who have undergone the extensive process to become a Board Certified Elder Law Attorney (CELA) by the National Elder Law Foundation under Authorization of the Pennsylvania Supreme Court.
-The CELA certification, held by less than 50 attorneys in the state, requires an in-depth, working knowledge of the complex estate and long-term care issues that seniors can face.
-She is also a VA Accredited Attorney for the preparation, presentation and prosecution of claims for veterans benefits before the Department of Veterans Affairs.
+The CELA certification, held by less than 60 attorneys in the state, requires an in-depth, working knowledge of the complex estate and long-term care issues that seniors can face.
+She is also a VA Accredited Attorney for the preparation, presentation and prosecution of claims for Veterans benefits before the Department of Veterans Affairs.

 Attorney Weber has always enjoyed teaching others.
 When she lived in Philadelphia, she served as an adjunct professor at Saint Joseph’s University Graduate Criminal Justice Program where she designed and taught a course on Law and Social Policy.
 She is a frequent speaker to consumer and professional organizations statewide.
-She has worked closely with the Pennsylvania Bar Institute (PBI) as a Course Planner for the “Long-Term Care Planning for Seniors” program that offers credits and information for other elder law attorneys.
+She has worked closely with the Pennsylvania Bar Institute (PBI) as a Course Planner for the Elder Law Institute and “Long-Term Care Planning for Seniors” program that offers credits and information for other elder law attorneys.

 In her spare time, Attorney Weber enjoys reading, swimming, playing the piano and cooking for her family.
 She resides in Montoursville.